The Secret of Breaking the Evil Inclination: From the Furnace of Desires to Divine Tranquility

 The Torah Extinguishes the Fire of Desires

 The only way to break the evil inclination is through the mind.
-No piece of advice will break the evil inclination; only a strong mind that works in Torah, delving deeply into Talmudic topics and debating them.
+No piece of advice will break the evil inclination; only a strong mind that works in Torah, delving deeply into the Talmudic topics and debating them.
 When a person studies Gemara in depth, he suddenly feels the lightness of an angel.

-Rebbe Nachman explains that when a person learns Torah, the breaths of study extinguish the fire of the evil inclination's desires.
+Rebbe Nachman explains that when a person learns Torah, the breaths of his study extinguish the fire of the evil inclination's desires.
 The heart is a blazing fire of hormones and agitation, and as the Sages say:

 "Were it not for the wings of the lungs that blow upon the heart, the heart would burn up the entire body."

 Only Torah study can calm the boiling blood, bringing a person to true tranquility and peace of mind.
-Without the Torah, a person can pray with enthusiasm, and immediately afterward punch someone—proof that this was not an enthusiasm of holiness, but rather a continuation of hormonal agitation.
+Without the Torah, a person can pray with enthusiasm, and immediately afterward punch someone—proof that this was not an enthusiasm of holiness, but a continuation of hormonal agitation.

 There is None Besides Him